consult-codex by centminmod

 - Use format: `path/to/file.ext:42` or `path/to/file.ext:42-58`

-- For multiple references: list each with its line number
+- For multiple references: list each on a SEPARATE line with its own file path

 - Include brief code snippets for key findings